WestDRI/cli_etc/content/workshops/2022_git_sfu.md

 ###### 1. Create an empty repository on GitHub

-- Go to the {{<a "https://github.com" "GitHub website,">}} login, and go to your home page.
+-   Go to the <a href="https://github.com" target="_blank">GitHub website,</a> login, and go to your home page.

 -   Look for the `Repositories` tab & click the green `New` button.

 -   Enter the name you want for your repo, *without spaces*.

 -   Make the repository public or private.

 ###### 2. Link empty repository to your repo

-Click on the `Code` green drop-down button, select SSH {{<a "https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh" "if you have set SSH for your GitHub account">}} or HTTPS and copy the address.
+Click on the `Code` green drop-down button, select SSH <a href="https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh" target="_blank">if you have set SSH for your GitHub account</a> or HTTPS and copy the address.

 In the command line, `cd` inside your project, and add the remote: